firebase/firebase-js-sdk/README.md

 A production project is required to test the Firebase JS SDK.
 You can create a new project by visiting the [Firebase Console](https://console.firebase.google.com/).

+#### Firestore Support

+Visit the database section of the console and enable the Cloud Firestore Beta.
+You can select either of the default permissions settings as we will overwrite them below.

+#### Authentication Support

+Visit the authentication config in your project and enable the `Anonymous` sign-in provider to complete your project config.

 #### Automated Setup

-Most of the test setup can be done by running the following command at the root of the package:
+The remainder of the test setup can be done by running the following command at the root of the package:

 ```bash
 yarn test:setup
 ```

-#### Authentication Support

-This is the only piece of config that must be done manually.
-Visit the authentication config in your project and enable the `Anonymous` sign-in provider to complete your project config.

 ### Running the tests